-- (i) Foreign investments by private individuals (natural persons) resident in South Africa - (a) Authorised Dealers may allow the transfer, as a foreign capital allowance, of up to a total amount of R10 million per calendar year per private individual who is a taxpayer in good standing and is 18 years and older, for investment purposes abroad.
-The funds to be transferred must be converted to foreign currency by the Authorised Dealer and may also be held in a resident foreign currency account in the name of the resident with any Authorised Dealer. - (b) Authorised Dealers are advised that a valid green bar-coded South African identity document or a Smart identity document card is the only acceptable document proving residency in South Africa. - (c) Prior to authorising the transaction, Authorised Dealers must ensure that their client is acquainted with the declaration contained in the integrated form. - (d) In terms of the SARS Tax Compliance Status (TCS) system, a TCS PIN letter will be issued to the taxpayer that will contain the tax number and TCS PIN.
+- (i) Foreign investments by private individuals (natural persons) resident in South Africa - (a) Authorised Dealers may allow the transfer, as a foreign capital allowance via an AIT, of up to a total amount of R10 million per calendar year per private individual who is a taxpayer in good standing and is 18 years or older, for investment purposes abroad.
+The funds to be transferred must be converted to foreign currency by the Authorised Dealer and may also be held in a resident foreign currency account in the name of the resident with any Authorised Dealer. - (b) Authorised Dealers are advised that a valid green bar-coded South African identity document or a Smart identity document card is the only acceptable document proving residency in South Africa. - (c) Prior to authorising the transaction, Authorised Dealers must ensure that their client is acquainted with the declaration contained in the integrated form. - (d) In terms of the SARS TCS system that was introduced on 2016-04-18 and enhanced on 2023-04-21 with the introduction of the AIT, a TCS PIN letter will be issued to the taxpayer that will contain the tax number and TCS PIN.
 Authorised Dealers must use the TCS PIN to verify the taxpayer's tax compliance status via SARS eFiling prior to effecting any transfers.
 Authorised Dealers must ensure that the amount to be transferred does not exceed the amount approved by SARS.
-Authorised Dealers should note that the TCS PIN can expire and should the Authorised Dealers find that the TCS PIN has indeed expired, then the Authorised Dealer must insist on a new TCS PIN to verify the taxpayer's tax compliance status. - (e) In terms of the SARS Tax Compliance Status System introduced on 2016-04-18, a tax compliance status PIN letter will be issued to the taxpayer that will contain the tax number and PIN.
-Authorised Dealers must use the PIN to verify the taxpayer's tax compliance status via SARS eFiling prior to effecting any transfers. - (f) Authorised Dealers must retain a printed tax compliance status verification result for a period of five years for inspection purposes. - (g) Private individuals who do not have a tax reference number will have to register at their local SARS branch.
+Authorised Dealers should note that the TCS PIN can expire and should the Authorised Dealers find that the TCS PIN has expired, then the Authorised Dealer must insist on a new TCS PIN to verify the taxpayer's tax compliance status.
+Authorised Dealers should not transfer any amount if the resident's tax compliance status indicates non compliance.
+The resident should approach SARS to resolve the non compliance issues. - (e) Authorised Dealers must retain a printed tax compliance status verification result for a period of five years for inspection purposes. - (f) Private individuals who are tax residents in South Africa and do not have a tax reference number will have to register with SARS.